General Fiction posted December 4, 2022 |

 As they pulled up in front of her apartment, Arianna realized she had resigned herself to the scorn of adultery.
 She turned to May and said, "I guess I better buy a blouse and sew a big, fat letter "A" on it."

 "No," May replied.
-"Put the name of your child on that sweater, and wear it proudly."
+"Put the name of your child on that sweater and wear it proudly."

 The gathering of cars around Salem's Saint Joseph's Catholic Church was large.
 Arianna proceeded through the crowded parking area.
 The Fairview family was a well-known name in Salem, and everyone was there.
 The funeral had been delayed for some time.
 Miles's family was large and spread all over most of the eastern US, many from the old country in Europe.

 She found a spot around the back and parked.
 It was a safer place away from the others.
 Her life with Miles must remain unknown.
 She entered through the tall front entrance and found a seat near the back of the massive open nave.
 She sat with other lesser-known family and friends to the side.
-But soon Arianna now felt even more depressed.
+But soon, Arianna now felt even more depressed.
 All these prayers and eulogies were too overwhelming.
 All she was interested in was Miles.
-The front was too crowded she decided to come back later, with fewer people around.
+The front was too crowded, so she decided to come back later, with fewer people around.

-"Oh god, no!"
+"Oh God, no!"
 The man said.
 "My name is Henry.
 Miles was my identical twin brother!"

 "Oh, that's okay," he smiled.
 "You're just one of the many startled people I've encountered today."